-If you have a qualifying event after April 8, 2020, you may get a special enrollment period (SEP) to buy an individual health plan.
+If you have a qualifying event, you may get a special enrollment period (SEP) to buy an individual health plan.
 This means you can enroll in or change your health insurance plan outside the standard open enrollment period.
 For some types of special enrollment events, special enrollment periods last 60 days from the date of the qualifying event (see below for examples).
 However, for the most common occurring special enrollment events, such as a loss of coverage, you may also enroll 60 days in advance of the special enrollment event.
 If you don't qualify for a SEP, you'll need to wait until the next open enrollment period.

 Note: You don't qualify for a SEP if you voluntarily cancel your health insurance or your insurer cancels you because you don't pay your premium.